 - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Family rent to owner.
 In the voucher program, the portion of rent to owner paid by the family. - Family self-sufficiency program (FSS program).
 The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
 1437u). - Family share.
 The portion of rent and utilities paid by the family.
 For calculation of family share, see §982.515(a). - Family unit size.
 The appropriate number of bedrooms for a family, as determined by the PHA under the PHA subsidy standards. - Federal agency.
 A department of the executive branch of the Federal Government. - Foster Child Care Payment.
 Payment to eligible households by state, local, or private agencies appointed by the State, to administer payments for the care of foster children. - Full-time Student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
 (CFR 5.603) - Funding increment.
 Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program. - Gross rent.
 The sum of the rent to owner plus any utility allowance. - Group home.
 A dwelling unit that is licensed by a State as a group home for the exclusive residential use of two to twelve persons who are elderly or persons with disabilities (including any live-in aide).
 A special housing type: see §982.610 to §982.614. - Handicap.
 Any condition or characteristic that renders a person an individual with handicaps.
-See 24CFR 8.3. - Handicap Assistance Expense.
-See "Disability Assistance Expense." - HAP contract.
+(See person with disabilities). - HAP contract.
 Housing assistance payments contract.
 (Contract).
 A written contract between the PHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family. - Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
+A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children and foster adults.